GOLDROTSCHWARTZ Arthouse

 About the work of Willi Kissmer

-Willi Kissmer was a contemporary west-german artist working in realism, that most uncontemporary of styles and has been described as a young master working in the style of the Old Masters.
+Willi Kissmer was a West German realist artist, often described as a young master in the tradition of the Old Masters.

-Willi Kissmer has built a solid reputation and an avid following in Europe und furthermore in the USA with his quietly beautiful paintings and graphic works.
+He gained a strong following in Europe and the USA with his quietly beautiful paintings and graphic works.

-The subjects of his pieces are simple still lifes, scenes from residential architecture and the female figure, each rendered with a fine eye to detail and a slightly disquieting sense of heightened observation.
+His subjects include still lifes, architectural scenes, and the female figure, all rendered with meticulous detail and a subtle sense of heightened observation.

 Ralf Rduch